 The San Clemente Aquatics Center and Vista Hermosa Sports Park helped us beat the heat.
 I thought the sports park was going to be near Interstate 5, but it’s actually off the freeway and up the hill towards the Talega development.
 You know the translation for Vista Hermosa, right?
 Beautiful view.

-Directions to Vista Hermosa Sports Park and Aquatics Center: Take Interstate 5 and exit at Avenida Vista Hermosa – turn towards the foothills and away from the ocean.
+Directions to Vista Hermosa Sports Park and San Clemente Aquatics Center: Take Interstate 5 and exit at Avenida Vista Hermosa – turn towards the foothills and away from the ocean.
 The park is obvious with white adobe-like walls across from a massive Target store.
 Address: 987 Vista Hermosa, San Clemente.
-MAP TO VISTA HERMOSA SPORTS PARK AND AQUATICS CENTER
+MAP TO VISTA HERMOSA SPORTS PARK AND SAN CLEMENTE AQUATICS CENTER

 I used to be a swim teacher and YMCA lifeguard, so I have to throw in this little bit of wisdom:

 - The lifeguards are awesome, but they are watching the whole pool.
 Nobody can ensure the safety of your child better than you.
 The American Academy of Pediatrics recommends TOUCH SUPERVISION until your child is 5 years old.
 “This means that the adult is within an arm’s length of the child at all times.”
-The Aquatics Center takes this seriously and their number one rule states: “Children under 8 years old must be accompanied by an adult 18 years of age or older who must be in the water within reach of the child at all times.”
-(Read AAP-Updated Advice on Drowning Prevention)
+The San Clemente Aquatics Center takes this seriously and their number one rule states: “Children under 7 years old must be accompanied by an adult 18 years of age or older who must be in the water within reach of the child at all times.”
+(Read AAP Water Safety Toolkit)

 - I wrote an article called “Water Safety & Your Child: Useful Advice for Summertime Swimming” where I interviewed all sorts of water safety experts and the mother of a 2 1/2 year old who drowned.
 The most chilling quote from the article: “The unique thing about drowning is that the consequences are so dire and so final, that you don’t get a second chance,” says Dr. Gary Smith of the American Academy of Pediatrics.